jojodeleon/king_county_housing/README.md

 Of the 80 features explored, there were only four predictors that have a negative effect on the home's price, namely presence of a basement, having three floors, the property receiving a grade by the county in the range of 4-9, and the property being situated in the zipcode 98023.

 #### Positive Influence on Price
-The majority of features have a positive on the price of the home.
-For features that denote the structure of the home itself that have a beneficial affect on value are the  property having had renovations, the property having two bedrooms, and the property having multiple bathrooms:<br>
+The majority of features have a positive impact on the price of the home.
+Features that denote the structure of the home itself that have a beneficial affect on value are the property having had renovations, the property having two bedrooms, and the property having multiple bathrooms.

 When all other features are zero, a one foot increment in the square footage of the lot corresponds to an increase in $17.63 of property value.

 Of the 62 zipcodes in the model, all but one of the zipcodes increase home values.
 This suggests that King County in general is a very desirable county in the area in which to invest in property.
 This finding is significant so I focus on the top ten zipcodes for a maximum return on investment.
-However, I would also note that there are 24 zipcodes whose return on investment factor is at least two.<br>
+However, I would note that there are 24 zipcodes whose return on investment factor is at least two.
 >  The following zipcodes have the greatest rate of return:<br>
 > > zip_98107: \\$3.0465 increase per \\$1 increase in price
    zip_98102: \\$2.9990 increase per \\$1 increase in price